nekowasabi/aider.vim/README.md

 - `:AiderAsk <question>` - Sends a question to aider without adding any files to the context
 - `:AiderHide` - Hides the floating window and reloads the buffer.
+- `:AiderPaste` - Pastes the content from the clipboard into the aider context.

 ## Additional Prompt